CryptoCoderz/NFTY-Project/README.md

 What is the NFTY [NFTY] Blockchain?
 -----------------------------------------
-Built on the Fractal Engine: The multi-chain system that can generate side-chains for any depth of features allowing the system to scale data processing capabilities exponentially. **TODO: Update documentation regarding implemented tech as there are constant improvements and ground breaking developments...**
+Built on the Fractal Engine: A multi-chain system for cryptocurrencies and NFTs that can generate side-chains for any depth of features allowing the system to scale data processing capabilities exponentially.

+*TODO: Update documentation regarding implemented tech as there are constant improvements and ground breaking developments...*

 ### Overview
 NFTY is a blockchain project with the goal of furthering the advancement of cryptocurrencies and NFT trading and data storage on blockchain.